Discover The Top Places To Visit Near Arambol: North Goa’s Beauty

 Photo: Aaron C / Wikimedia Commons

-The small beach is also known as the Lover’s Paradise and near it, there is a jetty that also offers views of the Arabian Sea and Mormugao harbour.
+The small beach is also known as the Lover’s Paradise.
+Near it, there is a jetty that also offers views of the Arabian Sea and Mormugao harbour.
 The image of India, which is a whitewashed statue of Mother India and Young India, is also a popular tourist spot.
-Dona Paula Beach is also the confluence of the Zuari and Mandovi rivers and has a handful of palm tree fronds decorating the silvery sheen of the beach.
+Dona Paula Beach is also the confluence of the Zuari and Mandovi rivers.
+It has a handful of palm tree fronds decorating the silvery sheen of the beach.
 The beach is famous for the number of water activities.
 Dona Paula is also used frequently as a shooting location.
-Some of the Indian films that are popular Bollywood films that have been filmed here are Ek Guje ke Liye and Singham.
+Some of the Indian films that are popular Bollywood films that have been filmed here are Ek Duje ke Liye and Singham.

 Distance From Arambol: 39.6 km